zagui440s/personalCP/11-DS-Algorithms/11-technical-interview-demo/README.md

-# White-boarding Problems & Technical Interviews, Data Structures Review
+# Technical Interviews & White-board Problems

 ## What are we trying to accomplish?

+Technical Interviews, sometimes referred to as 'whiteboarding problems', are their own beasts.
+You will learn the format these interviews take, and how interviewers assess your performance.

-You will learn and begin to practice the strategy to use to successfully solve whiteboarding / technical interview problems.
-It is also helpful as a general program design technique.
+You will learn the strategies & techniques to succeed at these whiteboarding / technical interview problems, which are also helpful as general program design techniques.

-You will become more familiar with leetcode since there is a strong chance that in the interview process you will do a coding challenge or problem in leetcode or a similar tool.
+You will also become more familiar with leetcode, since there is a strong chance that in the interview process you will do a coding challenge or problem in leetcode or a similar tool.

 ## Instructor Notes & Prerequisites